The method of creating an airtight building envelope in order to separate a comfortable indoor environment from any external extremes.

 Centralised (Ducted) ERV systems consist of a single unit which moves large volumes of air throughout the building from a single main unit.
 The necessity of ducting for the air flow makes these systems most appropriate for new houses or existing houses with adequate space available in the roof or floor cavities for duct installation.

 |Decentralised (Non-Ducted) Unit||

 Decentralised (Non-Ducted) ERV systems are standalone units which provide high-efficiency and quiet operation.
 As these units require no ducting, they are ideal for retrofit installation into existing buildings, particularly when there is insufficient space to install a complex ducting system or large centralised unit.

 The computational process used for regulating the point at which condensation is expected to occur within a building environment.

 |Energy Recovery Ventilation (ERV)||

 Energy Recovery Ventilation (ERV) units are able to exchange both sensible heat (Temperature) and latent heat (Moisture).
-The ability to regulate moisture as well as temperature makes ERV systems better at maintaining higher levels of air quality than the less advanced Heat Recovery Ventilation (HRV) systems which are only capable of regulating temperature.
+The ability to regulate moisture as well as temperature makes ERV systems better at maintaining higher levels of air quality.

 |Fluid Dynamic Modelling||